 It’s that time of year again: open enrollment!

-The Open Enrollment Period (OEP) is generally the only time of year when you can sign up for health insurance or change your existing plan.
+The Open Enrollment Period (OEP) is generally the only time of year when you can sign up for health care coverage or change your existing plan.
+Fortunately, you have coverage options.

-If you’re buying health insurance on your own via the Health Insurance Marketplace, make note of the 2021 open enrollment dates.
+If you’re buying health insurance coverage on your own via the Affordable Care Act’s (ACA) Health Insurance Marketplace, make note of the 2026 open enrollment dates.
 The deadlines in many states are earlier than in previous years.

 States with their own health insurance marketplaces can choose their own open enrollment dates or stick to the Healthcare.gov dates.